kashmir96/osoappliance/content/directory/appliance-repair-technicians/the-heatpump-people.md

 categories: ["New Zealand"]
 tags: ["Christchurch"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician,-new-appliances,-installation/the-heatpump-people.webp
+ image: /img/laundryappliance/255.webp
- alt: 'Logo for The Heatpump People the New Zealand from Christchurch'
+ alt: 'NewZealand from theheatpumppeople'
 ---

 # The Heatpump People is an Appliance Repair Technician, New Appliances, Installation Company operating in Christchurch, New Zealand.